Workshops

 ABOUT THE INSTRUCTORS:

-Stacey Cornelius is a people-first marketing strategist and operations consultant.
-She helps small businesses create smart, sustainable marketing — while dismantling the patriarchy and its cousins one small action at a time.
-Stacey has a BFA from NSCAD university and a background in retail, jewellery making and web design.
+Stacey Cornelius is a people-first marketing strategist and website builder.
+She helps small independent businesses create smart, sustainable marketing and effective websites that show your business at its best.
+Stacey holds a BFA from NSCAD University and a diploma in Graphic Arts.
+Her professional background includes retail, jewellery making, and technical theatre.
 She’s been teaching in-person and online workshops for well over a decade and is currently the fractional Executive Director for the Hackmatack Children’s Choice Book Award.

 Cancellation Policy: Refunds of 75% of workshop fee will be given if cancellation occurs 72 hours or more prior to the beginning of the workshop.
 No refund will be given if cancellation occurs on the day of the workshop.
 If VANS cancels the workshop for any reason, registrants will be notified and given a full refund.